-Note: Any changes made to the tiles using the Program Commands will not take effect on the FI until you press the UPLOAD TO FI button in the Bank Commands section.
-Important: When using the Program Commands to edit a tile's name or category information or to change its numerical location (including when copying), only its program file data will be saved; any adjustments made using the PARAMETER and EDIT dials will not be saved, so you must make a note of these before you press the UPLOAD TO FI button.
+Note: Any changes made to the tiles using the Program Commands will not take effect on the FI4 until you press the UPLOAD TO FI button in the Bank Commands section.

+Important: When using the Program Commands to edit a tile's name or category information or to change its numerical location (including when copying), only its program file data will be saved; any adjustments made using the PARAMETER and EDIT dials will not be saved, so you must write these edits into the program file before you press the UPLOAD TO FI button.